mhamdani/guide-to-working-with-michelle/README.md

-# A Guide to Working with Charles
+# A Guide to Working with Michelle

 A guide to set expectations on how best to work with Michelle.